Large deflection scattering, soft radiation and KMOC formalism: Introduction

 \section{Introduction}

-In recent years, there has been a surge of activity in the analysis of classical scattering in gauge theories and gravity \cite{Bern:2021yeh,Bern:2021xze,Bern:2023ccb,Kalin:2019rwq,Kalin:2019inp,Cho:2021arx,Dlapa:2021vgp,Dlapa:2022lmu,DiVecchia:2021bdo,Bjerrum-Bohr:2021din,Dlapa:2025biy,Bini:2022enm,Bini:2020rzn,Bini:2024rsy,Bern:2019crd,Bern:2020buy,Akhtar:2024mbg,Bini:2024pdp,Arkani-Hamed:2019ymq,Bautista:2024emt,Aoki:2024boe,Chen:2022clh,Akhtar:2024lkk,Foffa:2016rgu,Vitale:2014mka,Vines:2017hyw,Luna:2023uwd,Manu:2020zxl} using on-shell amplitudes.
-Based on a series of earlier works \cite{Neill:2013wsa,Bjerrum-Bohr:2013bxa,Cachazo:2017jef,Donoghue:1994dn,Donoghue:1996mt,Holstein:2004dn,Damour:2016gwp,Cheung:2018wkq}, a first principle approach for computing the final state of a classical scattering process from quantum S-matrix was proposed by Kosower, Maybee, and O'Connell (KMOC) in a seminal work \cite{Kosower:2018adc}.
-KMOC proved that the final state of a classical gravitational (or electromagnetic) scattering is obtained from a class of inclusive observables that depend on the square of the S-matrix and the specification of an initial state.
+In recent years, there has been a surge of activity in the analysis of classical scattering in gauge theories and gravity \cite{Bern:2021yeh,Bern:2021xze,Bern:2023ccb,Kalin:2019rwq,Kalin:2019inp,Cho:2021arx,Dlapa:2021vgp,Dlapa:2022lmu,DiVecchia:2021bdo,Bjerrum-Bohr:2021din,Dlapa:2025biy,Bini:2022enm,Bini:2020rzn,Bini:2024rsy,Bern:2019crd,Bern:2020buy,Akhtar:2024mbg,Bini:2024pdp,Arkani-Hamed:2019ymq,Bautista:2024emt,Aoki:2024boe,Chen:2022clh,Akhtar:2024lkk,Foffa:2016rgu,Vitale:2014mka,Vines:2017hyw,Luna:2023uwd,Manu:2020zxl,Georgoudis:2025vkk} using on-shell amplitudes.
+Based on a series of earlier works \cite{Neill:2013wsa,Bjerrum-Bohr:2013bxa,Cachazo:2017jef,Donoghue:1994dn,Donoghue:1996mt,Holstein:2004dn,Damour:2016gwp,Cheung:2018wkq}, a first-principle approach for computing the final state of a classical scattering process from quantum S-matrix was proposed by Kosower, Maybee, and O'Connell (KMOC) in a seminal work \cite{Kosower:2018adc}.
+KMOC proved that the final state of a classical electromagnetic (or gravitational) scattering is obtained from a class of inclusive observables that depend on the square of the S-matrix and the specification of an initial state.
 These observables compute the conditional expectation of an observable in the far future, given a semi-classical state in the far past.
-More in detail, when the initial state is a one-parameter family of two-particle coherent states (with the parameter specifying the impact parameter of the scattering), the resulting inclusive observable peaks around a classical value when we take the exchange momenta to zero in the classical limit.
+More in detail, when the initial state is a one-parameter family of two-particle coherent states\footnote{We use the term ``coherent state'' to refer to a state with two particles whose momenta are peaked around classical values and are described by gaussian wave packets.}(with the parameter specifying the impact parameter of the scattering), the resulting inclusive observable peaks around a classical value when we take the exchange momenta to zero in the classical limit.
 Hence, a two-body hyperbolic scattering in gravity or electromagnetism can be analyzed in terms of the classical limit of a class of quantum observables.
 In fact, in \cite{Caron-Huot:2023vxl}, it was realized that the inclusive observables that are computed using the KMOC formalism are a special class of OTOC (out of time ordered) observables that can be computed in terms of monomials of the S-matrix.
-These observables were referred to as $\textrm{Exp}_{3}$ observables \cite{Caron-Huot:2023vxl}.
+These observables were referred to as $\textrm{Exp}_{3}$ observables \cite{Caron-Huot:2023vxl}\footnote{We use the term $\textrm{Exp}_{3}$ in a broader sense than reference~[40], where it refers specifically to the one-point asymptotic field observable.
+Here we use it to denote the general class of inclusive observables of the form $\langle S^\dagger \mathcal{O} S\rangle$ computed in the KMOC formalism, including the impulse, radiated momentum, and radiative flux.}.